 - Add turmeric powder and tamarind to the mixer jar.
 Grind without adding water to a fine powder.
 Homemade sukka masala is ready.

 - Grind it without adding water.
-Homemade chicken sukka masala powder is ready.
+Homemade prawn sukka masala powder is ready.
 Set this aside.

 - You can store the prepared sukka masala powder in an airtight container in the freezer.
 Stays good for a month

-- Heat 2-3 tsp of oil in a pan over medium heat.
+- Heat 2-3 teaspoon of oil in a pan over medium heat.

 - Add onions and sauté until the onions are translucent.